I’ve been maintaining several blogs for about 10 years, and I’ve come up with a few practices that I use to guide how I keep these going.

 Hand-coded HTML to Wordpress to Pelican

 When I first started making websites, I did it the old-fashioned way: 1 HTML tag at a time.
-Of course, I was young and green, and besides some brief encounters with Dreamweaver and the Homestead Site Builder (yuck!), this was about all I cared to do as far as making web sites went.
-Automating the process simply hadn’t occured to me (as I said - young!).
-But then I found Wordpress, and suddenly I had oodles of time to spend writing content!
+Of course, I was young and green, and besides some brief encounters with Dreamweaver and the Homestead Site Builder (yuck), this was about all I cared to do as far as making web sites went.
+Automating the process simply hadn’t occurred to me (as I said - young).
+But then I found Wordpress, and suddenly I had oodles of time to spend writing content.

 Wordpress was super at first.
 But then, I started getting comments spam.
 Soon, I was spending at least 30m a week caring for my site.
 This sounds like nothing time-wise, but for websites where I wanted to post pretty pictures and review local restaurants, that sounded like time that wasn’t spent writing or doing anything else - over a day a year just spent keeping the thing running.

 I don’t remember who introduced the idea to me, or exactly when (my git commit logs say around 2013), I decided I’d had enough of the maintenance grind and looked for alternatives.
 The idea of returning to static sites appealed to me (for reasons I’ll get into in a bit), and after a bit of searching I settled on Pelican.

 Why static websites?

 Here’s the secret: it doesn’t have to be Pelican, or any other static site generator solution, in particular.
 Ultimately you want something that takes plaintext markup, uses a few templates to generate the HTML, and you’re done.

 No database or PHP to worry about, nothing to keep on top of except your HTTP server.
 Whole classes of vulnerabilities simply don’t exist when it’s just static pages.